-ITB is not part of the HEAR Scheme.
-Instead, we operate our own access route called the REACH Programme.
+At ITB we also operate our own access route called the REACH Programme.
 REACH is an admissions scheme which offers places on ITB’s courses on reduced points, to school leavers from socio-economically disadvantaged backgrounds.The video below explains this in detail

 We would encourage students to keep in contact with their guidance counsellors, who are a resource of experience, expertise and advice.

 It’s important to ask questions!
 Please feel free to contact us with any questions you may have whether it’s relating to course content, the application process, or even getting here, we will try help you the best we can.

 You can connect with us by email: firstname.lastname@example.org or by phone: 01 885 1530